BhavanaGajji/emotion-aware-conflict-rl/README.md

 │── plot.py
 │── graph.png
 │── README.md

 ---

 ## 🎤 Author Note
-This project focuses on applying AI to human emotional intelligence rather than traditional technical problems, making it more relatable and impactful.ph.png
+This project focuses on applying AI to human emotional intelligence rather than traditional technical problems, making it more relatable and impactful.
-│── README.md